pvdz/preval/tests/cases/let_aliases/ai/loop_continue_bound_returned_fn.md

 ## Todos triggered

-- (todo) - at least one of the call args to
+- (todo) Support this ident in isFree CallExpression: $function_bind
 - (todo) Support this node type in isFree: LabeledStatement
 - (todo) nodeMightMutateNameUntrapped; Which statement are we missing here?
 BlockStatement
 - (todo) this may support .call .apply and .bind but I think that different reducers should tackle it